Dwight Peck's personal website

 We've just got time to view the historical photos inside.

-Memory Lane.
+Memory Lane, when The Boathouse was called Bosacki's.
 That's Kristin in the centre, with the long braid, back in the day.

 We're off on a leisurely cruise through a chain of northern Wisconsin lakes, celebrating Joellen's birthday.
 This is Lake Number One.

 The local country club and golf course (Lake Number Two)